chriswrightdesign/websites-for-non-jerks/README.md

 Websites for non-jerks
 =======================

-A checklist for friendly websites (accessible, performant, progressively enhanced, and portable device happy).
+A guide for friendly websites (accessible, performant, progressively enhanced, and portable device happy).

-An argument buster and responsible decision primer for websites - with links to where I got the data, ideas, or followed the discussion.
+This is designed to be an argument buster and responsible decision primer for websites - with links to where I got the data, ideas, or followed the discussion.

 ##1.
 Accessibility